DIPSAS/FluentDbTools/README.md

     "password": "dbpassword",
     "adminUser": "admin",
     "adminPassword": "admin",
-    "schema": "dbuser", // If not set, then it equals to 'database:user' "databaseName": "dbuser", // If not set, then it equals to 'database:schema' "hostname": "localhost",
+    "schema": "dbuser",
+    "databaseName": "dbuser",
+    "hostname": "localhost",
     "port": 5433,
     "pooling": true,
     "migration": {
-        "schemaPassword": "dbpassword" // If not set, then it equals to 'database:password' }
+        "schemaPassword": "dbpassword"
     }
+}

+// If database:schema not set, then it equals to 'database:user'
+// If database:databaseName not set, then it equals to 'database:schema'
+// If database:schemaPassword not set, then it equals to 'database:password'
 ```

 ### Build SQL Query Fluently